 Answer: Thank you for contacting us!
 We do offer several different types of silt barriers that are designed to help with wetland protection and silt control in your area.
 These barriers are available in three different types that are chosen based on your location's water velocity, wind speed, wave frequency, or project requirements.
 All barriers come with a top flotation device, bottom skirt, and section connectors.

-Silt Barrier Options
+Silt Barrier Options For Site Conditions

 The silt barrier, also referred to as a turbidity curtain, is available in three different types.
 Choosing the correct barrier type for your location often depends on several different factors including water velocity and other site requirements.
 As a general guide, the following items are typically considered before the start of project: